presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

           if len(name) > 5: # as soon as you see a name longer than 5 letters,
               return True # then return True!
               # If Python executes that return statement, the function is over and the rest of the code will not run -- you already have your answer!
-      return False # You will only get to this line if you iterated over the whole list and did not get a name where the if expression evaluated to True, so at this point, it's correct to return False!
+      return False # You will only get to this line if you
+      # iterated over the whole list and did not get a name where
+      # the if expression evaluated to True, so at this point,
+      # it's correct to return False!

    # Here are a couple sample calls to the function with different lists of names.
 Try running this code in Codelens a few times and make sure you understand exactly what is happening.

    list1 = ["Sam","Tera","Sal","Paul"]
-   list2 = ["Jack","Ayo","Chanda","Natalie"]
+   list2 = ["Rey","Ayo","Lauren","Natalie"]

    print longer_than_five(list1)
    print longer_than_five(list2)